Code-for-All/civicpatterns.org/patterns/launching-is-just-the-start.md

 ---
 layout: catalog
 title: Launching Is Just The Start
+tagline: >
-tagline: When you finally launch, you've only just started.
+    When you finally launch, you've only just started.
 Launching your project is not a destination and it's not finished, you've only just begun.
 category: Delivery
 related:
   - Launch Without A Home Page
   - Don't Boil The Ocean
   - Fuck It Ship It
+tags:
+    - workflow
+antipattern: false
 ---

 When you first launch your product, it sometimes feels like all the work is done and you can